Depending on when you joined the Local Government Pension Scheme (LGPS) will depend on how a change of hours affects your pension benefits.

 Scheme year 1

-Elizabeth was new to the scheme, starting on 1 April 2017 and worked 30 hours per week (her opening balance therefore was £0):
+Elizabeth was new to the scheme and started on 1 April 2017.
+She worked 30 hours a week.
+Her opening balance was £0:

 |Date||Opening balance||Pension built up in year||Total account 31 March 2018||Date||Cost of living adjustment||Updated total account 1 April 2018|